Grant Policy Overview

 - The grant notification came with a contract, who can sign it?

-Contracts must be reviewed by the Law Department, signed by the Superintendent, and approved by the Board of Education.
+Contracts must be routed through your chain of command, reviewed by the Law Department, signed by the Superintendent, and approved by the Board of Education.

 - How do I add my approved grant to the Board of Education agenda?